olliekhnb/full-three/README.md

 # FULL3 Setup (Frontend & Backend) - Powered by React, Hardhat, Tailwind, and Thirdweb

 ## INSTALLATION
-- First Install as global dependency: **`npm install -g full3`**
+- First Install as global dependency: **`npm install -g full-three`**
-- Initialize new project: **`npx full3`**
+- Initialize new project: **`npx full-three`**

 ## About the Starter
-This is the app setup for a FULL STACK WEB3 project created by the FULL3 package.
-The FULL3 package is powered by the following technologies:
+This is the app setup for a FULL STACK WEB3 project created by the FULL-three package.
+The FULL-three package is powered by the following technologies:

 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.
 It provides the foundation for creating interactive and dynamic UI components in the frontend of the web3 project.